Kristina01111000/unichirsite/README.md

 - make sure the sidebar is the way he wants it -> i made the new changes

+Sidebar syracuse natural healing:
+- Remove italic
+- Make about dr w stand out better, underline button?
+- Have about dr w then make an appointment, then bullets -> easiest way -> by phone -> you can email us at
+- Then at bottom the little paragraph, then location
+- Little paragraph:
+- We look forward to connecting you to the powerful world of Natural Healing.
+See you soon! – Dr. W. & staff

 // removed from the widget, keeping it here incase he wants it back

    <label style="background: url(/wp-content/themes/medica-parent/images/icons/icon_mail_small.png) 0 2px no-repeat; padding-left: 22px; margin-right: 3px; font-style: italic;">You can email us</label>